Saddar Bazaar

 Saddar Bazaar (lit.
-'Central Bazaar') is usually the main market or bazaar in most of the Cantonments of India and Pakistan.
+'Central Bazaar') is usually the main market or bazaar in most of the cantonments of India and Pakistan.

 Meanings and derivation

-The word Saddar is derived from Arabic which means, the 'Chest', 'Center' or 'Main'.
+The word Saddar is derived from Arabic which means, the 'chest', 'center' or 'main'.
 Owing to this derivation, it means the Central or Main bazaar.
-During the British Raj in South Asia, a number of Garrisons were established throughout Pakistan and India.
+During the British Raj in South Asia, a number of Garrisons were established throughout India and Pakistan.
 Most of these cantonments, especially in Punjab region had one, two or three of the following bazaars: